-The Cottonwood School may place a non-student employee respondent on administrative leave during the pendency of the grievance procedures in accordance with The Cottonwood School's policies.
+TCS may place a non-student employee respondent on administrative leave during the pendency of the grievance procedures in accordance with TCS's policies.

-The Cottonwood School may remove a respondent from The Cottonwood School's education program or activity on an emergency basis, in accordance with The Cottonwood School's policies, provided that The Cottonwood School undertakes an individualized safety and risk analysis, determines that an imminent and serious threat to the health or safety of any person arising from the allegations of sex discrimination justifies removal, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.
+TCS may remove a respondent from TCS's education program or activity on an emergency basis, in accordance with TCS's policies, provided that TCS undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any person arising from the allegations of sexual harassment justifies removal, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.

-This provision must not be construed to modify any rights under the IDEA, Section 504, or the ADA.
+This provision must not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.